 |Distributions||Distributions can be done any time after separation from state employment, financial hardship, death, at 59½, or at age 70½.
 You may roll over funds into other types of employer-sponsored plans, IRAs, or other eligible options.
 Penalty applies for withdrawals prior to age 59½.||Distributions can be done any time after separation from state employment, financial hardship, death, or at age 70½.
 You may roll over funds into other types of employer-sponsored plans, IRAs or other eligible options.|

-- Complete a Voluntary Salary Reduction Agreement indicating the amount of your contribution from each pay
+- Regardless of which option you choose, you must complete a Voluntary Salary Reduction Agreement indicating the amount of your contribution from each pay.

 Managing Your Contributions/Investments

 To Change Your Contributions

 Complete a new Voluntary Salary Reduction Agreement indicating the amount of your new contribution from each pay.